MrMatten/dynamic-todo-pm/README.md

 Remember to add an .env file with REACT_APP_GEMINI_API as a variable containing the key.

-Run npm start to test the app.
+Run npm install & npm start to test the app.